headshot4good/Tablet-Research/README.md

 REMEMBER FOR STUDIO GRAPHIC MONITORS:
 -------------------------------------
 * PARALLAX
-	[ mostly due to the fact the reading layer is not directly beneath the glass ]
+	[ the fact that cursor will appear not underneath the pen tip, mostly due to the fact the reading layer is not directly beneath the glass ]
 * JITTER
 	[ diagonal lines are not straight, but rather wiggly, also may refer to straight lines instead of curved ones ]
 * RESPONSE TIME